ForksTwo/ForksTwo/README.md

 #### Regretevator area
 I mostly sit outside of the bakery with @MrHappyNSad, and in most cases you can see me in or somewhere surrounding the bush in this area.

-If he's offline then I just stay in the bush and vice versa
+If he's offline then I just stay in the bush and vice versa but if he's online than I just sit near the bush heh

 We're there because we're trying to give out a 'be careful what you say' look and be the most feared players

+The reason why we're there is because it is highly populated which is a hotspot for us to collect chats from players that do some pretty sus things in the SAFE SERVER (but of course we don't only collect in that area)

 #### OSC area
 I dunno where these are assumptions are coming from, I AM ACTUALLY NOT THAT FORKSTOE PERSON from the osc area stop asking :(